Fanael/edit-indirect/README.md

 # edit-indirect

-Edit regions in separate buffers, like `org-edit-src-code' but for arbitrary regions.
+Edit regions in separate buffers, like `org-edit-src-code` but for arbitrary regions.

 ## Installation